beardstack/TreatnTrain_Decode/README.md

 However there is too much latency in for the replay using the Hackrf and it would be easier and cheaper to use a yardstick one.

+The fcc id of the transmitter is [RF7SI398](https://fccid.io/RF7SI398) and the Freq is 433.92MHZ

 TODO:

 * [ ] Decode signals to HEX or BIN